Moesif/moesif-cloudflare/README.md

 please follow the [legacy instructions](/legacy/README.md).

 ## Prerequisites
-Before using this middleware, make sure you have the following:
+Before using this SDK, make sure you have the following:

 - [An active Moesif account](https://moesif.com/wrap)
 - [A Moesif Application ID](#get-your-moesif-application-id)